vinceskahan/v5wiki/WeeWX-Frequently-Asked-Questions.md

-The page provides answers to some of the most frequently-asked questions (FAQ) about WeeWX.
+This page provides answers to some of the most frequently-asked questions (FAQ) about WeeWX.

 ## Getting started